 The particular concerns for pilots under training are (i) that, where the records are currently held by the UK CAA, if and when, the day the UK leave after a hard Brexit; it may not be possible to transfer licences or training records from the UK to another EASA State and (ii) there is a requirement that all theoretical exams be completed in one State, although that need not be the State under which theory training was completed.
 The risk here is that exams part completed with the UK CAA will not be able to be either completed or transferred to another Authority.

 If you take the worst-case view, we would recommend the following for BGS students:

 - Students who have yet to take exams are advised to

 - start their exams under another Competent Authority and also

-- to transfer their licences before the end of March 2019 to another Authority.
+- to transfer their licences before the date of a hard Brexit to another Authority.

 - Students who are within sight of finishing are advised to

 - complete their exams under the UK CAA as soon as possible and